-J. A. Hall, Cliffview, Va.: "I will make

-a report of my work for the last twelve months.
-My work gave out on me at Rocky Mount, Virginia, October 30, 1931, and I came to Galax, Virginia, and began a meeting at Mount Pisgah church of Christ November 1, 1931, preached two weeks. and Baptized 18 into the one body.
+J. A. Hall, Cliffview, Va.: "I will make a report of my work for the last twelve months.
+My work gave out on me at Rocky Mount, Virginia, October 30, 1931, and I came to Galax, Virginia, and began a meeting at Mount Pisgah church of Christ November 1, 1931, preached two weeks, and Bantized 18 into the one body.
 They were using "the read around" system in their study.
 I only had to preach one sermon to get them straightened out on that point.
 I used Col. 3:17 as a text and it did the work.
 I went from there to North Carolina near Moxville, preached in South Rriver church of Christ.
 A new building had just been finished.
-Brother Campbell held their meeting this year but I have not heard from the meeting.
-I went from South River back to Galax, Virginia, and began a meeting at "Disciples' Church," by the name of River Hill.
+Brother Campbell had their meeting this year but I have not heard from the meeting.
+I went from South River back to Galax.
+Virginia, and began a meeting at "Disciples' Church," by the name of River Hill.
 They were using the organ, Sunday School, eating crackers, drinking grape juice on the I ord's table and using individual cups.
 When I began to consider the use of these things they began to get mad.
-Some of them did not have Bibles so they bought them one and began to read and consider my preaching; those that were honest with themselves came with me and when ceived my Apostolic Way yesterday.
-I sure I felt there were between 50 and 60 who and family therefrom; with agricultural, do enjoy reading about the good work be- had made up their minds to suffer as a commercial and professional pursuits, all ing done.
-If we would all sacrifice more Christian and not to be ashamed by glorof which are followed only for their finan- for the cause of Christ we would be blessed if God on the behalf (1 Peter 4:16).
-They cial benefits.
-Then why not bring down more.
-What we need is more faith.
-Some-came out of Babylon and began to worout of the law the Holy Spirit brought us through the apostles.
-They are building them a house to worship in, have enough lumber cut to finish the building but need a little money for windows, doors, etc. I don't think they will have any trouble on that line as some are able to raise the money.
+Some of them did not have Bibles so they bought them one and began to read and consider my preaching; those that were honest with themselves came with me and when I felt there were between 50 and 60 who had made up their minds to suffer as a Christian and not to be ashamed by glorify God on the behalf (1 Peter 4:16).
+They came out of Babylon and began to worship in an old stone building that belonged will not have anything they cannot read.
+God bless the brotherhood who are trying out of the law the Holy Spirit brought us to keep the true cause going.
+Let us be up through the apostles.
+They are building and doing while it is day; there are many them a house to worship in, have enough who are hungry for the Word of God." lumber cut to finish the building but need a little money for windows, doors, etc. I don't think they will have any trouble on that line as some are able to raise the money.
 Brother L. D. Campbell held them a meeting last spring with one added.
-The mame of their place is Gambetta church of Christ I moved to this part January 1, 1932, and have been preaching for the church at Pisgah and Gambetta They have been supporting me in my preaching in destitute places.
-I preached at Fries Junction one week in the spring from there helped Brother Campbell in a meetingrat Shacktown.
+The name of their place is Gambetta church of Christ I moved to this part January 1, 1932, and have been preaching for the church at Pisgah and Gambetta.
+They have been supporting me in my preaching in destitute places.
+I preached at Fries Junction one week in the spring; from there helped Brother Campbell in a meeting at Shacktown.
 I came back to Fries Junction, preached one more week and six obeyed the gospel.
-I preach there once each month.
-I preached at Elk Creek in a Quak er house; they only allowed me to preach a week; baptized one.
+I preach there once each month I preached at Elk Creek in a Quak eithouse; they only allowed me to preach a week; baptized one.
 Began last of August at Steward, Virginia, and preached 19 days; good attendance and attention; hope to go there again next year.
-These are all destitute places and opposition strong, but Lam ready for the fight, wherever it comes.
+These are all destitute places and opposition strong, but lam ready for the fight, wherever it comes.
 I have not made definite arrangements for another year yet."